Meet some of our Media Arts & Culture majors.

 Can you describe your working relationships with MAC professors?
 Are there any standout classes you’ve taken?

 The professors are always incredibly helpful and approachable.
 They always encourage creativity and have always been incredible in supporting even the most ambitious ideas.
-For example, in my “Migration Media” class with Professor Lin, I made a website that contains audio interviews, detailing the displacement international students face during the COVID-19 pandemic.
+For example, in my “Migration Media” class with Professor Lin, I made a website that contains audio interviews, detailing the displacement international students faced during the COVID-19 pandemic.
 She worked with me through my non-existent coding experience and sent me so many resources, on and off campus, to help me finish the project.
 Another example would be my 360 video class with Professor Hossain where I made a dance VR film allowing viewers to take the perspective of different body parts through a choreographed routine.
 With his VR expertise, he offered so much creative and technical guidance and even adjusted his project restrictions so that I could create my film how I envisioned it!

 The professors are always incredibly helpful and approachable.
 They always encourage creativity and have always been incredible in supporting even the most ambitious ideas.